-Colombia is fast becoming one of Latin America’s top hot spots for foreign investment and business expansion.
-Of late, The Colombian government has worked hard to offer investment incentives in a number of sectors and industries.
+Colombia is fast becoming one of Latin America’s hot spots for foreign investment and business expansion.
+Of late, the Colombian government has worked hard to offer investment incentives in a number of sectors and industries.

-In comparison to its regional counterparts, Colombia offers strong investor and intellectual property (IP) protection policies, and tax and other incentives to foster a responsive business environment in new and emerging markets.
+In comparison to its regional counterparts, Colombia offers strong investor and intellectual property (IP) protection policies, and tax incentives to foster a responsive business environment in this emerging market.

 Colombia’s IP framework is supported by several resolutions aimed at improving local protections for people and businesses.
 The country subscribes to the Andean Regime, whereby Andean Law rulings apply to local law.
 Under this system, the Andean Law 486 of 2000 is the prevailing IP law for Colombia’s people and businesses.
 The country has also ratified or committed to the following international IP regulations: